oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 The optional COMMAND-OPTIONS field is populated by one or more ‘command-options’ that provide information that influences how the command is executed.

-Table 2-1 summarizes the fields and subfields of an OpenC2 Command.
+The following list summarizes the fields and subfields of an OpenC2 Command.
 OpenC2 Commands MUST contain an ACTION and TARGET and MAY contain an ACTUATOR and/or COMMAND-OPTIONS.
 OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization of the commands.

 * **ACTION** (required): The task or activity to be performed.
 * **TARGET** (required): The object of the action.
 The ACTION is performed on the target.